 The SDP shall describe the software development life cycle.

-Definition of the selected life cycle paradigm (e.g. waterfall, incremental, or evolutionary) as well as the adopted software versioning approach shall be included.
+Definition of the selected life cycle paradigm (e.g. waterfall, incremental, evolutionary, agile-based) as well as the adopted software versioning approach shall be included.

 The SDP shall cover the implementation of all the activities and tasks relevant to the involved software processes, including: